philipp-baumann/swiss-mid-ir-ssl_spectra_version1/README.md

 monitoring.
 SOIL, 7(2), 525–546.
 <https://doi.org/10.5194/soil-7-525-2021>

-This work was done as a PhD project, in collaboration with the Swiss Soil Monitoring group (NABO) at Agroscope.
-The associated laboratory analytical reference data needs to be requested from the [Swiss Soil Monitoring (NABO)](https://www.agroscope.admin.ch/agroscope/en/home/topics/environment-resources/soil-bodies-water-nutrients/nabo.html) group at Agroscope.
+This work was done as a PhD project, in collaboration with the [Swiss Soil Monitoring group (NABO)](https://www.agroscope.admin.ch/agroscope/en/home/topics/environment-resources/soil-bodies-water-nutrients/nabo.html) at Agroscope.
+The associated laboratory analytical reference data needs to be requested from NABO.

 # How to fetch and use the data